 Website Officer: Sonja Clemenson

 Sonja has been dancing for 18 years and belly dancing for 12 years.
 She has experience teaching beginner belly dance, Zumba, ballroom dance, yoga, and many other fitness classes.
-Sonja is especially drawn to the mind- body connection belly dance invokes and loves learning about the connections between culture and dance.
-While Sonja has been taking time off from performing professionally, she is looking forward to incorporating this back into her routine and getting to know the Minneapolis community.
+Sonja is especially drawn to the mind-body connection belly dance invokes and loves learning about the connections between culture and dance.
+She is looking forward to getting back to performing and getting to know the Minneapolis community.
+Catch her performing with Sehraya Dance Arts and doing solo performances!

 Festival/Hafla Coordinator: Bonnie Berquam